 - Medical History – your past medical history and any doctor/hospital visits can drastically affect the average cost.

-- Exam Results – the final cost of life insurance will not be determined until the result of your exam results have been reviewed.
+- Medical Exam Results – the final cost of life insurance will not be determined until the result of your exam results have been reviewed and the carrier knows your health status.

 - Prescription History – The history of any medications you have taken.